Gallery

 2012 Dance Experience (reprint), Akio Nagasawa Publishing, Tokyo

-2009 [Eikoh Hosoe & Tatsumi Hijikata] Kamaitachi, Aperture, New York
+2009 Eikoh Hosoe: Kamaitachi, Aperture, New York

-2006 [Eikoh Hosoe & Kazuo Ohno] Butterfly Dream, Seigensha, Kyoto
+2006 Butterfly Dream, Seigensha, Kyoto

-1991 Eikoh Hosoe, Meta., International Center of Photography, USA
+1991 Eikoh Hosoe: Meta, International Center of Photography, USA

 1984 The Cosmos of Gaudi, Shueisha, Tokyo